bhirendra/django_sass_base_template/README.md

 Clone it and change the django_sass_base_template -> **your_project_name**

 #### Step 2
-install the requirements by the following command.
-Make sure you have activated the virtualenv.
+install the requirements by using the below command.
+Make sure you have activated the virtualenv before running the command.
 ```terminal
 pip install -r requirements.txt
 ```